 5. Learn to feel discomfort.

-Procrastinators tend to focus on how to make themselves feel happier at the expense of drawing insight from what makes them feel bad.
+Procrastinators tend to focus on making themselves feel happier at the expense of drawing insight from what makes them feel bad.

 This piece was first published on the now-retired ABC Active Memory site.